-The curriculum is rigorous and flexible.
-It is sufficiently rich and descriptive to guide teachers with limited experience but avoids excessive prescription that would hamper experienced teachers from exercising their skills and knowledge.
-The curriculum document is expressed clearly in terms that are accessible to a new teacher, whilst allowing all teachers to enhance the program of learning with their interests and expertise.
+The curriculum is substantial and flexible.
+It is sufficiently rich and descriptive to guide teachers with limited experience but avoid excessive prescription that would hamper experienced teachers from exercising their skills.
+The curriculum document is expressed clearly in terms that are accessible to a new teacher, while allowing all teachers to enhance it with their interests and expertise.